SofieStenberg/BookNotes/README.md

 # BookNotes
 A website you can store information about books you have read.
-I used the database postgreSQL to store the information and the tables I used looks lika the following;
+I used the database postgreSQL to store the information and the tables I used looks like the following;

 ```
 CREATE TABLE books (